Burn pit

 A burn pit is an area of a United States military base in which waste is disposed of by burning.

 According to the United States Army field manual, there are four other ways outside of burn pits to dispose of nonhazardous solid waste: incinerators, burial, landfills, and tactical burial.
 Open-air burning is a way to dispose of waste, but increases risk of fire and produces noxious fumes.
 Due to modern waste in deployed environments, there is plastic (including water bottles), shipping materials, electronic waste, and other material that may emit toxic aerial compounds.
-Burn pits were heavily criticized and resulted in lawsuits by veterans, Department of Defense civilians, and military contractors.
+Burn pits were heavily criticized and resulted in lawsuits by military veterans, Department of Defense civilians, and military contractors.
 Global environmental consciousness has especially criticized these instances of large-scale burn pit operation.
 The effects of burn pits seem to be similar to that of fire debris cleanup.

-The Department of Defense estimates 3.5 million exposed service members.
-The Department of Veterans Affairs has denied about 75% of veterans’ burn pit claims.
+The Department of Defense estimates that 3.5 million service members were exposed to burn pits.
+The Department of Veterans Affairs has granted about 73% of veterans’ burn pit claims related to asthma, sinusitis and rhinitis.

 Use in Iraq and Afghanistan

-The phrase "burn pit" gained notoriety in the 21st century, especially in U.S. military sites in Iraq and Afghanistan.
-However, this practice was used well before the War on Terror (2001 to present).

-During the Iraq and Afghanistan wars starting in 2001, military bases throughout the region used burn pits as a way to dispose of waste.
+During the Gulf War (1990–1991) and continuing through the Iraq and Afghanistan wars, military bases throughout the region used burn pits as a way to dispose of waste.
 These locations included Iraq, Afghanistan, Kuwait, Saudi Arabia, Bahrain, Djibouti, Diego Garcia, Gulf of Aden, Gulf of Oman, Oman, Qatar, United Arab Emirates, Persian Gulf, Arabian Sea, and Red Sea.
 In 2010, large-scale burn pit operations in Iraq and Afghanistan, allegedly operated by the U.S. military or its contractors such as KBR, were reported to have allowed the operation of the burn pits for long periods, burning many tons of assorted waste.
 Active duty personnel reported respiratory difficulties and headaches in some cases, while some veterans made disability claims based on respiratory system symptoms allegedly derived from the burn pits.
 General David Petraeus, commander, US Central Command and Multi-National Force-Iraq, stated commanders' concerns were about basic needs (food and water) of the soldiers under his command and not burn pits, at the time.
 The Special Inspector General for Afghanistan Reconstruction found burn pits to be indefensible because their emissions are potentially harmful to US servicemembers.